syeda27/MonoRARP/README.md

         - You will need to download the pretrained model

 ## Running Guide
-* If all you want to do is run it, the only file you need to care about is run_risk_estimation.sh
+* If all you want to do is run it, the only file you need to care about is run_risk_prediction.sh
     - It is a bash script that handles numerous flags.
 * YOLO currently does not support all of the flags.
     - https://pjreddie.com/darknet/yolo/
-    - this is where we need to run darkflow's pipeline instead of run_risk_estimation.py.
+    - this is where we need to run darkflow's pipeline instead of run_risk_prediction.py.
     - Preliminary tested showed it did not work as well, despite being much faster.
 It could have been due to some error or too high of a threshold, but reducing to 0.4 from 0.6 did not help,
 * Most of the flags in the script should be self-explanatory or explained in a comment.
 * I recommend reading over the file before running it (as with any script) so that you know what is going on.
 * A highlight is the SOURCE flag.
 It can point to a video file for openCV to read or to a webcam (marked 0 or 1...)
 * Make sure to redirect the paths in the .sh script to the appropriate locations.
-* The script's main goal is to run run_risk_estimation.py with the appropriate flags.
+* The script's main goal is to run run_risk_prediction.py with the appropriate flags.
 It als handles GPS logging and some other things.

 ## File Breakdown
 The repo is broken down into a variety of sub-components that I will call modules.

-### Module 1: MAIN (run_risk_estimation.py)
+### Module 1: MAIN (run_risk_prediction.py)
 This file is what I refer to as the main module.
 It handles all of the high level tasks such as reading in the image frames through openCV and displaying input, but for almost everything else it calls other modules.

 It does handle some of the object detection things, but I try to limit that to the absolutely necessary.